 So how do you keep up in this fast moving world?

 The last thing I want to mention about what I’ve learnt is to listen to your body.
 Saying no is really hard, I know, but when your body gives you signs, such as tiredness, a hurting stomach, sweaty hand and just a tired feeling, then it’s definitely time to take a step back.
 Remember, taking a step back doesn’t mean missing out on opportunities; it’s a sign of self-love.
 Besides that, when you’re ready, you can always take a step forward again.
-Just try to feel the balance.
+Just try to find a ways that allows you to keep balancing in a fast moving world.

 Balance is key 🙂